Predicting Chemical Reactions: Which Combinations Will React?

 Several factors influence whether a reaction will occur and its rate:

-• Reactivity Series: This series ranks metals according to their tendency to lose electrons and form positive ions.
+Reactivity Series: This series ranks metals according to their tendency to lose electrons and form positive ions.
 Metals higher in the series are more reactive than those lower down.
-For example, potassium (K) is more reactive than copper (Cu).
+Here's one way to look at it: potassium (K) is more reactive than copper (Cu).
 A more reactive metal will displace a less reactive metal from its compound.

-• Solubility Rules: These rules predict whether an ionic compound will dissolve in water.
+Solubility Rules: These rules predict whether an ionic compound will dissolve in water.
 Understanding solubility is crucial for predicting precipitation reactions.
-For example, knowing that silver chloride (AgCl) is insoluble helps predict that mixing a solution of silver nitrate (AgNO₃) with a solution of sodium chloride (NaCl) will produce a precipitate of AgCl.
+Take this: knowing that silver chloride (AgCl) is insoluble helps predict that mixing a solution of silver nitrate (AgNO₃) with a solution of sodium chloride (NaCl) will produce a precipitate of AgCl.

 Predicting Reactions: A Step-by-Step Approach